Dalhousie Castle Wedding

-Shooting Dalhousie Castle wedding photos is a real treat.
+Photographing a Dalhousie Castle wedding is always a real treat.
 Helen and Bram had exclusive use of this beautiful Midlothian wedding venue for their wedding day.
 This lovely couple could have chosen anywhere in the World to get married, but like many international couples, they fell in love with the history, beauty and exclusivity of Dalhousie Castle.

 Family and friends from around the World had gathered for the union of Helen and Bram.
 And it was a truly international feel to this amazing wedding day.
 Helen was born in America to Swiss parents and Bram is Belgian.
 It was great to see a few guests wearing traditional Swiss outfits and at times it felt quite surreal to be in a Scottish Castle listening to so many people speaking German!